jellyfin/jellyfin.org/docs/general/testing/server/macos.md

 Jellyfin's custom FFmpeg is available [here](https://repo.jellyfin.org/?path=/ffmpeg/macos).

 Select the version corresponding to the unstable version of the server.

-Intel Macs should download the `AMD64` binaries.

-Apple Silicon Macs should download the `ARM64` binaries.

 ## Prepare The Unstable Server and FFmpeg